samjdedes/pneumonia_detection/README.md

 # Pneumonia Detection

-Our goal for this project is to develop and train a Convoluted Neural Network (CNN) model to correctly identify if the image being viewed is of a patient with normal and healthy lungs or if the patient has pneumonia.
+Our goal for this project is to develop and train a Convolutional Neural Network (CNN) model to correctly identify if the image being viewed is of a patient with normal and healthy lungs or if the patient has pneumonia.

 ![Image Normal and Pneumonia](https://github.com/samjdedes/pneumonia_detection/blob/master/reports/visualizations/Screen%20Shot%202020-11-12%20at%204.52.59%20PM.png)